← All resources

 What is a buying signal in B2B sales?

 A buying signal is an event or change at a company that meaningfully increases the probability they'll purchase within the next 3-12 months.
 The most reliable signals in UK B2B sales include significant revenue growth from filed accounts, new director appointments, specific recruitment patterns, and funding rounds.
-These are distinct from softer signals like content consumption or social media engagement, which are much less predictive of actual buying behaviour.

 How do I find buying signals for UK companies?